This article explains how to make an effective payment claim under the Building and Construction Industry Security of

 You will not have any rights under the Act without a relevant construction contract.

-2. Check there is an available reference date
+2. Check there is an available date for making the claim

-Your contract will identify when reference dates occur.
-Usually this will be once per month, and typically towards the end (or on the last day) of the month.
+Usually your contract will identify when payment claims can be made.
+Ordinarily this will be once per month, and typically towards the end (or on the last day) of the month.

-If the contract does not identify a reference date, the reference date will be the last day of the month in which the construction work was first carried out or the goods or services were supplied.
+If the contract does not provide a date for serving payment claims, the relevant date will be on and from the last day of the month in which the construction work was first carried out or the goods or services were supplied.
+Where the contract has been terminated, the Act provides for a final payment claim, which may be served on and from the date of termination.

 3. Plan to serve the claim at the right time

-A claim sent before the reference date will not be effective (see the Regal Consulting case).
-You may have to wait for the next reference date before you can make a claim.
+A claim sent before the proper date will not be effective (see the Regal Consulting case).
+You may have to wait for the next available date before you can make a claim.

 A payment claim must be made within 12 months after the construction work or the goods or services to which the payment claim relates were last carried out or supplied.
 A contract may provide for a period longer than 12 months but it cannot seek to reduce the 12 month period.